 Why Public Faith?

-So this ministry year we are emphasizing this theme: “Public Faith: Sharing the Hope That’s Within.”
-As we grow as a church, we hope to see everyone in our congregations energize their efforts to become public with their faith.
+We hope to see everyone energize their efforts to become public with their faith.
 That is to say, we want to identify ourselves as Christian in our public relationships so that we can be better witnesses to what Jesus has done for us and the hope he offers to everyone.